Palmer penguins and discrete predictors

 }

 The only difference to the previous model is in the line with the for-loop, which is now replaced with a vectorized expression.
 This is faster to write and will run faster in Stan.
-However it’s not possible in every case.
+However, it’s not always possible to use this trick.

 Sampling the species model